Coffee Space

 0002 # strip_between() 0003 # 0004 # Strips out a string inclusively between two strings until no matches are 0005 # found.
 0006 # 0007 # NOTE: There is an assumption made that the strings are found and only found 0008 # in matching pairs.
 If b appears before a, it doesn't make sense to remove 0009 # between b and a, as order matters.
 0010 # 0011 # @param s The string to be searched.
 0012 # @param a The first string to search for.
 0013 # @param b The second string to search for.
 0014 # @return The removal of the strings.
 0015 def strip_between(s, a, b) : 0016 z = 0 0017 l = len(s) + 1 0018 while l > len(s) : 0019 l = len(s) 0020 i = s.find(a, z) 0021 j = s.find(b, z) 0022 if i < 0 or j < 0 or i >= j : 0023 continue 0024 s = s[:i] + s[(j + len(b)):] 0025 z = i 0026 return s

-and the second string to check for b
+for a and the second string to check for b.
+It

 We can now run this on our test input 1: